shukriadams/arewedown/README.md

     watchers:
         ....

-### Transmissions
+### Transports

-Transmissions are used to send out alerts when watcher states change.
-Tranmissions are tested and logged automatically when *AreWeDown?* starts, so check logs to ensure your settings work.
+Transports are used to send out alerts when watcher states change.
+Transports are tested and logged automatically when *AreWeDown?* starts, so check logs to ensure your settings work.

 #### SMTP